bitovi/bitops/docs/operations-repo-structure.md

 ##### Environment Directory Naming Convention
 Sometimes it is useful to have directories in your operations repo that are not deployable environments such as common scripts that can be referenced from any environment's [before or after hooks](lifecycle.md).

 BitOps allows you to name your environment directories whatever you want.
-However, to better reason about which directories are environments and which aren't, a good convention is to prefix any non-deployable-environment directory with an underscore (e.g. `_scripts`).
+However, to better reason about which directories are environments and which aren't, a good convention is to prefix any non-deployable-environment directory with an underscore (e.g. `_scripts` or `_terraform`).

 #### Tool directories
 Within an environment directory are tool directories which group supported tools by name.
 Each of these directories is optional.
 For example, if your application only requires `terraform/` to execute, you do not need an `ansible/`, `cloudformation/` or `helm/` directory in your environment.